 3. Top-tier security

 Data centers provide top-tier security for data storage for thousands of businesses.
-Data centers are fitted with high-end security monitoring systems.
+Data centers fit with high-end security monitoring systems.

 Biometric entry systems and restricted passcodes are placed to ensure access control measures.
-Access is reserved for authorized personnel only.
+Only authorized personnel reserve access.

-Most data centers are built with redundancy and are designed to include infrastructure, which is not achievable in many office locations.
+Most data centers are made up of redundancy .
+That is to say, they include infrastructure, which is not achievable in many office locations.
 Power, networking, cooling, and bandwidth are all operated through multiple connections.
-If there is any occurrence of power failure, systems are automatically switched to generators to avoid downtime or elimination of potential data loss.
+If there is any occurrence of power failure, systems switch automatically to generators to avoid downtime or elimination of potential data loss.

 4. Risk Management

-Hosting data at an off-site location is secure.
-It allows businesses to have adequate recovery from any disaster in a way that is not possible if the hardware and software are housed in the same place as business operations.
-If an unfortunate event occurs, such as a flood or fire that results in compromised data, backups kept on data center servers remain unaffected and can be easily accessed for recovery after the event passes.
+Last but not least, hosting data at an off-site location is secure.
+It allows businesses to have adequate recovery from any disaster in a way that is not possible to house the hardware and software in the same place as business operations.
+If an unfortunate event occurs, such as a flood or fire that results in compromised data, backups kept on data center servers remain unaffected.
+In addition, they can easily access them for recovery after the event passes.